digideskio/pakyo-org/app/views/_warmup.md

 composed into the template.
 This intro could be included into any page, such as `show.html`.
 Create it once, use it many times!

-## Data Knowledge
+<h2 id="data">Data Knowledge</h2>

 At this point we have created a navigable prototype of our app, and we didn't write a single line of back-end code!
 The next step is to build the back-end that will populate our views with data.
 None of this back-end code will be mixed in to our view.
 Instead, it will be added as a layer that interacts with our view.

 For this to work we want the view to describe the data it intends to present.
 Looking at the `index.html` view it's pretty easy to identify the data that's being represented.
 For example, we can see that the `div` represents a tweet.
 Since this is a *type* of data we label it as a scope:

     html: